elegant-scipy/elegant-scipy/markdown/ch2.markdown

     return variable_data
 ```

-Next, we need a function to *bicluster* the data.
+Next, we need a function to bicluster the data.
-This means clustering along both the rows (to find out with genes are working together) and the columns (to find out which samples are similar).

 Normally, you would use a sophisticated clustering algorithm from the [scikit-learn](http://scikit-learn.org) library for this.
 In our case, we want to use hierarchical clustering for simplicity and ease of display.
 The SciPy library happens to have a perfectly good hierarchical clustering module, though it requires a bit of wrangling to get your head around its interface.